-Florida lawmakers consider gun measures as calls for tougher laws intensify
+Parkland shooter had enough rounds to keep firing

 "I think the best thing that all of us as teachers can do is be ourselves, to let our students know we're there for them, that we love and care for them."

-Meanwhile, three victims who were injured in the shooting remain hospitalized in fair condition as of Monday, according to the Broward Health Systems.
+Meanwhile, three victims who were injured in the shooting remain hospitalized in fair condition, according to Broward Health Systems.